 Acceptable Solutions Performance Criteria OFFICER COMMENT A1 P1 The height standards are more suitably addressed in Building height must be no more than: Building height must satisfy all of the following: the Telecommunications code.
-9 m if for a residential use. (a) be consistent with any Desired Future Character Statements provided for the However in regard to meeting the performance criteria of this zone, against the objectives of the zone, 10 m otherwise. area; the proposal does not cause any "overlooking and (b) loss of privacy" and the be sufficient to prevent unreasonable adverse height of the structure is necessary to gain adequate impacts on residential telecommunications amenity on adjoining lots by overlooking and loss of coverage of the Kempton township. privacy; (c) if for a non- The proposal complies with the performance criteria. residential use, the height is the performance entents. necessary for that use.
+9 m if for a residential use. (a) be consistent with any Desired Future Character Statements provided for the However in regard to meeting the performance criteria of this zone, against the objectives of the zone, 10 m otherwise. area; the proposal does not cause any "overlooking and (b) loss of privacy" and the be sufficient to prevent unreasonable adverse height of the structure is necessary to gain adequate impacts on residential telecommunications amenity on adjoining lots by overlooking and loss of privacy; The proposal complies with (c) if for a non- residential use, the height is the performance criteria. necessary for that use.